codeforamerica/ohana-api/README.md

 ## Current Status
 We are happy to announce that this project has been awarded a [grant from the Knight Foundation](http://www.knightfoundation.org/grants/201447979/), which means we get to keep working on it in 2014!
 Our primary goals this year are: simplifying the installation process, streamlining the code, reducing dependencies, and preparing the project for broader installation by a variety of organizations and governments.

-One of the major changes (that is now complete as of early April 2014) is the replacement of MongoDB with Postgres.
-The main reason for that change was to reduce dependencies, but another important reason is that we want to upgrade the app to Rails 4, but Mongoid currently doesn't support Rails 4, and there's no specific date yet as to when that will happen.
+One of the major changes (that is now complete as of April 17, 2014) is the replacement of MongoDB with Postgres.
+The main reason for that change was to reduce dependencies, but another important reason is that we wanted to upgrade the app to Rails 4, but Mongoid didn't (maybe still doesn't?) support Rails 4.

-The next changes underway in April are: upgrading to Rails 4, and replacing Elasticsearch with the full-text search capabilities in Postgres.
+The next change underway in April is replacing Elasticsearch with the full-text search capabilities in Postgres.

 Because the project will be undergoing these major changes, we don't recommend using it for a production app just yet, but please feel free to try it out and provide feedback!